An automated website accessibility checker is fast and easy. But will it immediately give you ADA web compliance? Likely not.

 For bars and restaurants, though, there’s another way.
 The hospitality industry is disproportionately targeted by ADA website law.
 And the most visible customer touchpoints in hospitality are menus.
 Every PDF menu or image of a menu posted online is a PDF accessibility risk.
 Every time you publish text on your website that isn’t up to WCAG 2.1 AA standards, it’s a legal risk.

-Not only will you remove the risk you assume when you public inaccessible digital menus, you’ll get all the other benefits of QR codes.
+Not only will you save money and remove risk, you’ll get all the other benefits of QR codes.
 Book a demo and see why it’s the only move to make right now.